 Cars are some of the most commonly-stolen pieces of property, and that means the laws are written in such a way that every kind of auto theft is accounted for, even auto theft in which the owner actually receives their vehicle back.
 We’re talking about the crime known as “unauthorized use of a vehicle.”
 On this blog, we’ll go over exactly what these charges mean, including the definition of the crime, the penalties associated with it, and a few of the accepted defenses you can use to fight back.

-“Unauthorized Use of a Vehicle” is often confused with auto theft, but the two crimes actually have a pretty significant difference between the two of them.
+“Unauthorized Use of a Vehicle” is knowingly operating someone else's automobile, aircraft or boat without obtaining their consent.
+This is often confused with auto theft, but the two crimes actually have a pretty significant difference between the two of them.
 Whereas auto theft involves taking possession and control over a vehicle with the intent of depriving the owner of the vehicle, unauthorized use of a vehicle does not actually have intent to deprive the owner of the vehicle of possession.
 Instead, it merely involves using or operating the vehicle when you know you don’t have authorization or permission to do so.

 Let’s look at some examples.
 Say Jane and John go through a rough breakup after a long relationship.
 John had been borrowing Jane’s car to get to work, and Jane informs him he’s no longer allowed to use the car.
 However, one day John misses his bus and is going to be late for work.
 Not wanting to be disciplined or risk getting fired, he simply uses his key to borrow Jane’s car and get to work for the day.